Equivariant Elliptic Cohomology and Mapping Stacks: The local model.

 \subsection{The local model}

-In this section we will compute the elliptic Hochschild homology of quotient stacks of the form $[\mathbb{A}^l \times \mathbb{G}_m^{k}/T]$.
-Iterated applications of the K\"unneth formula allow us to break down the computations for a product $\bA^l\times\bG_m^k$ to the cases of $\bA^1$ and $\bG_m$, and thus we will limit ourselves to describe these explicitly.
+In this section we consider quotient stacks of the form $[\mathbb{A}^l \times \mathbb{G}_m^{k}/T]$.
+Iterated applications of the K\"unneth formula allow us to break down the computations for product $\bA^l\times\bG_m^k$ to the cases of $\bA^1$ and $\bG_m$, and thus we will limit ourselves to describe these explicitly.
 This will be achieved in a sequence of Propositions.
 Let us consider trivial actions first. \begin{proposition} Let $X$ be a variety over $k$ and let $T$ be an algebraic torus acting trivially on $X$.
 Then